 - Seeds - You can add them on top.
 I used poppy seeds.

-Step 1: Add the dry yeast, sugar, and warm water to a small bowl.
-Be sure your water is 110º F and no hotter.
+Step 1: Combine the dry yeast, sugar, and warm water to a small bowl.
+Be sure your water is 110ยบ F and no hotter.
 If the water is too hot, it can kill the yeast.
 Let the mixture sit for 5-10 minutes until it is nice and frothy.

 Step 3: Remove the challah dough from the mixer bowl and place it onto a lightly flour-dusted silicone mat.
 I slide and place my mat on a

-Step 4: Break the challah dough into three equally sized pieces.
-You can braid your challah in a traditional way, as I did (just like braiding hair) or get fancy!
+Step 4: It is important to shape your challah before you rise the dough.
+Break the challah dough into three equally sized pieces.
+You can braid your challah in a traditional way, as I did (just like braiding hair), or get fancy!
 Tori Avery has a great braiding tutorial on how to braid challah in multiple ways, with three, four, and six strands.

 You can make one challah loaf or several mini challah loaves.
 This Jewish braided bread has lots of options!

 Step 5: Use wet hands to pat the dough gently.
 This gives the challah a little extra moisture before rising.
-You can also do an extra egg wash by brushing mixed egg wash over the challah.
-You will repeat this step after rising, too if you choose to do this.
+You can also do an extra egg wash by brushing the mixed egg over the challah.
+You will repeat this step after rising, too, if you choose to do this.

-For round challah, make two strands.
-Twist the two strands together.
-Next, tuck one side in and roll the challah dough into a circle shape.
+For round challah, make two strands and twist them together.
+Next, tuck one side in and roll the challah dough into a circle.

-Now it is time for the rise!
-Cover your challah in plastic wrap and let it rise for one hour.
+Now, it is time for the rise!
+Cover your challah in plastic wrap and let it rise for one hour until it doubles in size.

 Step 6: Check out how much the challah dough rose!
 It is ready for the next steps!
-It is time to preheat your oven to 350º F. I use the convection oven setting.
-If you don't have a convection option, it is okay to use the bake setting.
+Preheat your oven to 350ยบ F. I use the convection oven setting.
+If you don’t have a convection option, you can use the bake setting.

-Step 7: Mix an egg in a small bowl.
+Step 7: Mix an egg in a small bowl with a whisk.

-Step 8: Use a pastry brush the egg mixture over the challah.
-Be sure to get in all of the nooks and crannies of the braid.
+Step 8: Use a pastry brush to brush the egg mixture over the challah, making sure to get into all of the braid’s nooks and crannies.

-Step 9: Sprinkle a topping like poppy seeds, or you can bake it plain without any seed topping.
+Step 9: Sprinkle a topping like poppy seeds on top of the egg mixture or bake it plain without any seed topping.

-Step 10: Move the oven rack to the bottom and bake the challah at 350º F for 45 minutes.
-Lowering your oven rack to ensure the bread bakes evenly is important.
+Step 10: Move the oven rack to the middle position and bake the challah at 350ยบ F for 45 minutes.
+The actual baking time will vary depending on the size of your challah bread.

 There are lots of fun ways to vary and change up your recipe.
 Here are a few ideas